samratcodes/aadharcares.com/README.md

 Built with **Next.js** and **Tailwind CSS**, it combines **LLM-powered AI** and **interactive data visualizations** to turn raw health data into meaningful insights—helping users not just track numbers, but truly understand their well-being.

 ---

+## 🧩 Problem Statement

+With millions of families living apart across borders, ensuring consistent healthcare and emotional connection for elderly parents becomes a challenge.
+AadharCares bridges that gap by allowing children to monitor health, book caregivers, and engage parents in recreational activities—no matter where they are in the world.

+---

+## 🏗️ System Architecture

 ---

 ## 🚀 Features